jonof/jfbuild/README.md

 1. Install the compiler toolchain and SDL2 development packages, e.g.
    * Debian 9: `sudo apt-get install build-essential libsdl2-dev`
-   * FreeBSD 11: `sudo pkg install gmake sdl2`
+   * FreeBSD 11: `sudo pkg install gmake sdl2 pkgconf`
+2. Install GTK+ 3 development packages if you want launch windows and editor file choosers, e.g.
+   * Debian 9: `sudo apt-get install libgtk-3-dev`
+   * FreeBSD 11: `sudo pkg install gtk3`
-2. Open a terminal, change into the source code directory, and compile the engine and test game with: `make` or `gmake` (BSD)
+3. Open a terminal, change into the source code directory, and compile the engine and test game with: `make` or `gmake` (BSD)
-3. Assuming that was successful, run the test game with: `(cd kenbuild-data; ../game)`
+4. Assuming that was successful, run the test game with: `(cd kenbuild-data; ../game)`

 ### macOS